maarten-pennings/TFLcam/model/readme.md

 For the screen fixture, you need extra parts.

+By the way, see a sibling [directory](../mindstorms) in this github project, for the code running on the mindstorms programmable brick.

 ## The screen fixture

 The screen fixture model consists of several parts.